Mind-Benders/blog-content/post/Blogs/november_2022/index.md

 ## Best Language Models that have become prominent in NLP [^1]

-Recent studies revealed that Language Models(LMs)  have become more prominent and increasingly important in natural language processing research and impactful practice.
+Recent studies revealed that Language Models(LMs) have become more prominent and increasingly important in NLP research and impactful practice.
 The performance of NLP tasks has been improved by scaling up language models.
 Scaling up LMs required a great number of computational resources.

 The researchers have explored two complementary approaches for improving existing language models which are "Transcending Scaling Laws with 0.1% Extra Compute" and "Scaling Instruction-Fine Tuned Language Models".
-In the First method, they introduced UL2R which improves performance across a range of NLP tasks.in “Scaling Instruction-Finetuned Language Models”, they explore fine-tuning a language model on a collection of datasets phrased as instructions, a process they call “Flan”.
+In the First method, they introduced UL2R which improves performance across a range of NLP tasks in “Scaling Instruction-Finetuned Language Models”, they explore fine-tuning a language model on a collection of datasets phrased as instructions, a process they call “Flan”.

 ![Compute versus model performance of PaLM 540B and U-PaLM 540B on 26 NLP benchmarks (listed in Table 8 in the paper).
 U-PaLM 540B continues training PaLM for a very small amount of compute but provides a substantial gain in performance.](LMs.png "Compute versus model performance of PaLM 540B and U-PaLM 540B on 26 NLP benchmarks (listed in Table 8 in the paper).
 U-PaLM 540B continues training PaLM for a very small amount of compute but provides a substantial gain in performance.")